ncbdrck/reactorx200_ros_reacher/README.md

 | action_cycle_time (float)     | Time to wait between two consecutive actions.                         | 0.0     | 0.0              |

-**Unique parameters for both environment types are explained in the following table:**
+**Unique parameters for both environment types of both simulated and real-world are explained in the following table:**

 | Parameter             | Description                                           | v1 | v2 |
 |-----------------------|-------------------------------------------------------|----|----|